tobinjo96/CPFcluster/README.md

 CPFcluster
 ========

-An implementation of the Component-wise Peak-Finding (CPF) clustering method, presented in ....
+An implementation of the Component-wise Peak-Finding (CPF) clustering method, presented in 'Clustering of Big Data with Mixed Features' by Tobin & Zhang (2020).

 Dependencies
 ------------